The-Microservice-Dungeon/docs/docs/trading/tradeables.md

 # Tradeables (Recources/Items/Upgrades)

-Tradeables are Item, Upgrade or Regeneration(this is not to be mixed up with the energy regeneration of the robot).
-They have an ID, Name, Description, Price, Type and OriginalPrice.
-Name and Description are needed to make it readble by humans if a players asks the trading service for a list of all items and their prices.
-All Item have an adjustable price which will be changed be the economy algorithm of the trading service, based on multiple factors such as demand, current round, etc..
+Tradeables are Item, Upgrade or Regeneration (this is not to be mixed up with the energy regeneration of the robot).
+They have an ID, Name, Description, Price, Type and Original Price.
+Name and Description are needed to make it readable by humans if a player asks the trading service for a list of all items and their prices.
+All Item have an adjustable price which will be changed be the economy algorithm of the trading service, based on multiple factors such as demand, current round, etc.
 Resources

 Resources can be sold via the trading service.
 A Resource has ID, Price, Type and OriginalPrice.